HeardLibrary/digital-scholarship/computer/command-unix.md

 **Saving a list of files to a file**

-You can easily create a text file containing a list of files using *piping*.
-Piping redirects the output of a shell command to a file instead of to a screen.
+You can easily create a text file containing a list of files using *output redirection*.
+Redirection sends the output of a shell command to a file instead of to a screen.
 Try this:

 ```
 ls ../Guest/*.* > Documents/files.txt
 ```

-This command lists the files (but not directories) in the Guest directory and pipes the listing to a file called `files.txt` located in the Documents subdirectory of the current working directory.
+This command lists the files (but not directories) in the Guest directory and redirects the listing to a file called `files.txt` located in the Documents subdirectory of the current working directory.
 If you ran this command, you can open your Documents folder and open the `files.txt` file in a text editor.

 Note that if the file already exists, it will be overwritten with the new output.
 If there is no output, the file will still be created -- it will just be empty.